Revised: December 5, 2023

-- No arbitration may be maintained as a class or collective action, and the arbitrator shall not have the authority to combine or aggregate the disputes of more than 1 individual, conduct any class or collective proceeding, make any class or collective award, or make an award to any person or entity not a party to the arbitration, without the express written consent of College Board.
+- No arbitration may be maintained as a class or collective action; you and College Board agree to bring a claim only on your or own behalf and cannot seek a relief that would affect other individuals.
+Unless all parties agree otherwise, the arbitrator shall not have the authority to consolidate the claims of more than 1 individual, conduct any class or collective proceeding, make any class or collective award, or make an award to any person or entity not a party to the arbitration, without the express written consent of College Board.

 - Supplemental Arbitration Rules for the Score Validity Process ("Supplemental Arbitration Rules")

-- If you receive a notice from us that your scores are subject to the Score Validity Process, you may be provided with the option to choose arbitration.
-In addition to the General Arbitration Rules, the below rules will apply.
+- If you receive a notice from us that your scores are subject to the Supplemental Arbitration Rules Score Validity Process, you may be provided with the option to choose arbitration.
+In addition to the General Arbitration Rules, except as set forth herein, the below rules will apply.

 - The sole issue for the arbitrator to decide is whether College Board acted in good faith and followed the Score Validity Process.

 - This arbitration will be based only on (i) the documents you submitted to College Board pursuant to the Score Validity Process and (ii) College Board documents unless otherwise agreed by the parties or required by the arbitrator.

 - If the arbitrator finds that College Board did not act in good faith in deciding to cancel your scores, your scores will not be canceled (or they will be reinstated, if applicable).

 - All other disputes with College Board will be resolved solely by the General Arbitration Rules in Section 9(a) above, except as set forth herein.